 Understanding Tennis Elbow

-Tennis elbow is a common condition that causes pain on the outer side of the elbow.
-Despite its name, it does not only affect tennis players.
-It often develops due to repeated use of the forearm and wrist muscles.
-Over time, these movements place strain on the tendons around the elbow, leading to small tears and irritation.
+Tennis elbow is a common condition that causes pain on the outer part of the elbow.
+Even though the name suggests it only affects athletes, especially tennis players, it can happen to anyone.
+The condition usually develops from repetitive movements of the forearm and wrist.
+Over time, repeated strain places stress on the tendons that attach to the elbow, leading to tiny tears, inflammation, and irritation.

 Visit Townline Physiotherapy for Perfect Tennis Elbow Therapy